plotly/Kaleido/README.md

 # Language wrapper architecture
 This section provides a high-level overview of the interactions between the Python and C++ layers.

 The first time an image export request is made in the Python library, the Kaleido C++ executable is launched as a subprocess of the Python interpreter.
 The first, and only, positional argument should be the scope name.
 After that, a series of flags of the form `--flag` are passed to the executable.
-These flags would correspond to the constructor arguments of the `SupervizScope` python class.
+These flags would correspond to the constructor arguments of the `SupervizScope` Python class.

-When construction is complete, the Kaledo executable will write a single line to std-out.
+When construction is complete, the Kaledo executable will write a single line to standard-out.
 This is a JSON string with `code` and `message` properties.
-If initialization was successful, `code` is 0 and `message` is `null`.
+If initialization was successful, `code` is 0 and `message` is ignored.
 If something went wrong (e.g. a validation failure), then the `code` will be a non-zero integer and an error `message` will be included.
 In this case, the Python layer will raise a `ValueError` with the returned `message`.

 Each time an image export request is made of the Python library, a request JSON string is formed and written to standard-in, followed by a newline.
 This JSON string should contain the figure specification in the `figure` property, as well as `format`, `width`, `height`, `scale` options.
-In response, the Kaleido C++ executable will write a single JSON string to standard out.
+In response, the Kaleido C++ executable will write a single JSON string, followed by a newline, to standard out.
 This JSON string also has the `code` and `message` properties.
 Again, if something went wrong, `code` will be non-zero and the `message` will describe the problem.
 And again, the Python layer will raise a `ValueError` with the contents of the message.
 If `code` is 0, then the `result` property will contain the image data, which is returned by the Python layer as a `bytes` object.

 # Building Docker containers